Is counselling covered by MSP?

 An RCC is a Registered Clinical Counsellor licensed with the BCACC (British Columbia Association of Clinical Counsellors).
 A CCC is a Canadian Certified Counsellor registered with the CCPA (Canadian Counselling and Psychotherapy Assocation).
 These are the most prestigious and recognized regulatory associations for counsellors in BC.

-The BC government recognizes the impact of mental health on overall health and wellbeing, so what changes and advocacy are taking place?
+Every profession needs objective oversight.
+A college of counselling therapists would do this at no cost to the public and in service of the public.
+This way you could be certain that your counsellor is a registered and regulated professional.
+The BC government recognizes the impact of mental health on overall health and well-being, so what changes and advocacy are taking place?

 Read the 2020 recommendations to modernize B.C.’s health regulatory framework www.bit.ly/rmbchrf